PKU-EPIC/DREDS/CatePoseEstimation/README.md

 $ cd ..

 ```
-2. Model: We provide our pretrained model on here (will release soon).
+2. Model: We provide our pretrained pose estimation model here (will release soon).
 Please download to /results/ckpt/ .
 3. Extract the downloaded dataset and merge the train split of DREDS-CatKnown following the file structure.
 ```
 data